 Due to the rigor of nursing curriculum and the standard expectation of professional conduct, students are expected to make a concerted effort to attend every class meeting.
-Students who are absent from one class (whether excused or unexcused) will be required to meet with the program coordinator/faculty member.
-Students who are absent from more than one class will be required to meet with the program coordinator/faculty to outline an attendance plan for remaining classes and to determine if successful completion of the course is possible.
+Students absent from more than one class, will be required to meet with the course coordinator and/or faculty to outline an attendance plan for remaining classes and to determine if successful completion of the course is possible.

 All absences, whether excused or unexcused, require that the student make up missed activities and/or assignments (if permitted to do so).
-The student is responsible for contacting the instructor prior to or after an absence to obtain the assignment for content information missed.
+The student is responsible for contacting the instructor prior to an absence to obtain the content missed.
 The faculty will counsel the student whenever classroom absences affect the student's attainment of course outcomes.

 Exceptions, if made, will be made at the discretion of the course faculty, clinical faculty, program coordinator and Dean.

-All communication and notification of absences/tardies to class, lab, simulation, or clinical must be made either by email or RU office phone to the course instructor, clinical faculty, or preceptor as applicable.
+All communication and notification of absences and/or tardy arrivals to class, lab, simulation, or clinical must be made either by email or RU office phone to the course instructor, clinical faculty, or preceptor as applicable.
 Please see syllabus for designated email addresses.
 Texting is not permitted unless prior permission has been granted by the faculty.
-For example, a clinical instructor may give her clinical group permission to text to notify of a problem before clinical.
+For example, a clinical instructor may give the clinical group permission to text to notify of a problem before clinical.
 Some clinical courses may require non-typical hours such as evening and/or weekend time slots.
 Participation is expected and required.